 Conclusion

-One of the critical elements of the marketing mix that influences how customers choose to purchase from a business is Price.
-To make sure that the company’s prices are reasonable and in line with what customers anticipate, it is critical to compare pricing tactics and techniques.
+Price is a critical element of the marketing mix that influences how customers purchase from a business.
+It is essential to compare pricing tactics and techniques to ensure the company’s prices are reasonable and in line with customers’ expectations.
 There are three primary pricing techniques: cost-based, competition-based, and customer-based.